aidan-gray29/Four-Dimensional-Maze/README.md

 # Four-Dimensional-Maze
- Implements Kruskal's algorithm for minimum-spanning-tree generation on an unweighted graph
+ JAVA IMPLEMENTATION.
+Procedurally generates four-dimensional mazes using either a randomized DFS or Kruskal's algorithm for MST generation.
+An iterative DFS solver verifies each maze via prioritezed traversal of 'branches' at intersections based on direction.